Rhythm-n-Rodents/CURBIO_SL_DK/README.md

 ## Code

-Codes (MATLAB) are available in the `/Scripts` folder, which contains 3 subfolders:
+Codes (MATLAB) are available in the `/Scripts` folder, which contains the following subfolders:

 - `/Scripts/codes_for_figures` contains the codes that can generate the figures.
 Please see the comments in the files for more information.
 - `/Scripts/codes_for_supplemental_figures` contains the codes that can generate the supplemental figures.
 Please see the comments in the files for more information.